artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### React

 React is a Facebook project which offers a uni-direction Component model that _can_ replace MVC in a front-end application.
-It was built out of a desire to mock a web page's view heirarchy (called the DOM) so that they could make changes as differences between view states.
+It was built out of a desire to mock a web page's view hierarchy (called the DOM) so that they could make changes as differences between view states.

 Its model is that you would create a set of Components to encapsulate each part for the state of the page.
 React makes it easy to make components that are functional in the FRP sense.
 They act like a function which takes some specially declared state and it is rendered into HTML.